 What is RNA?

 If this is right, then the beginning of life on earth would look something like this.
 When the planet Earth first formed, about four and a half billion years ago, amino acids from space were among the molecules that formed the Earth.
-More than four billion years ago, some of these amino acids were joining up to make larger molecules called purines and pyrimidines.
+Five hundred million years later, still more than four billion years ago, some of these amino acids were joining up to make larger molecules called purines and pyrimidines.
 Four of these big molecules were adenine, guanine, cytosine, and uracil.
 These four molecules combined to make very large molecules of ribonucleic acid, or RNA for short.
 RNA molecules are shaped like a spiral.
 All RNA molecules are made out of mainly these four molecules stuck together.

 RNA was different from amino acid or purine or pyrimidine molecules in three very important ways: there were many different kinds of RNA molecules, because the molecule could build the purine molecules together in any order, and any RNA molecule could make another RNA molecule just like itself - it could reproduce, and in addition any RNA molecule could make certain proteins.